pvico/RX-Dual-Power/README.md

 The normal primary power source is labelled MAIN PWR on the back of the PCB and the backup power source is labelled STBY PWR on the back of the PCB.

-1. As long as MAIN PWR is above its minimum voltage (according to the type of source), MAIN PWR is selected and STBY PWR is isolated from the system.
+1. As long as MAIN PWR is above its minimum voltage (according to the type of power source), MAIN PWR is selected and STBY PWR is isolated from the system.

 2. When MAIN PWR is *below its minimum voltage*<sup><a href="#note5">5</a></sup> - but **not** disconnected or in short-circuit - STBY PWR is selected and MAIN PWR is isolated from the system.